KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 3. Subtract reconstructed `wtaunu_had` events that fail the nominal truth fiducial definition as a nonfiducial signal contribution.
 4. Unfold the remaining input with a response built from nominal truth-fiducial signal.

-The numerical closure and fake-diagnostic results quoted below are mostly based on the last completed diagnostic run:
+The latest completed cleaned production run is:

-`outputs/analysis_shadow_unfold/logs/analysis_shadow_unfold_2026-06-21_17-56-54.log`
+`outputs/analysis_shadow_unfold/logs/analysis_shadow_unfold_2026-06-23_16-38-32.log`

-That log ends with `DONE.` and wrote the closure, split-closure, and fake-diagnostic summaries.
-After the 2026-06-23 cleanup, `run/2017/analysis_shadow_unfold.py` has not yet been rerun; the cleanup separated production logic from validation-only studies without changing the central `MTW` workflow definition.
+That log ends with `DONE.` and wrote the current cleaned `MTW` closure summary.
+It has `RUN_FAKE_WIDTH_SYSTEMATIC = True`, so it also propagates the validated 1-prong tau-width fake-source shift through the unfolded result.
+Earlier fake-diagnostic and split-closure sections in this report remain based on the dedicated validation runs listed in their sections.

 ## Scope Of The Current Closure Test